bsbodden/RedisPP/README.md

 ## Primary features:

-* Colorized and formatted JSON output for: Hashes
+* Colorized and formatted JSON output for: Hashes, List, Sets
-* ASCII Table output for: Hashes
+* ASCII Table output for: Hashes, List, Sets
-* CSV output for: Hashes
+* CSV output for: Hashes, List, Sets
-* HTML Table output for: Hashes
+* HTML Table output for: Hashes, List, Sets

 ## Commands

 ### `PP.J` - Pretty-Print as JSON

+#### Hashes

 Use `PP.J` to pretty-print a Redis Hash as colorized JSON: